TritonDataCenter/rfd/rfd/0174/README.md

 ### iscsi Target Machine Failure

-When one of the iscsi target machines goes down, all 20 active servers will see a disk fail in their zpool, but because they are a raidz3, there would have to be more than three iscsi target machines down before there was a loss of data and availability.
+When one of the iscsi target machines goes down, all 34 active `mako` servers will see a disk fail in their zpool, but because they are a raidz3, there would have to be more than three iscsi target machines down before there was a loss of data and availability.

-When the failed iscsi target machine comes back up, all 20 zpools will be resilvering against disks in that box.
+When the failed iscsi target machine comes back up, all 34 `mako` zpools will be resilvering against disks in that box.

 ### iscsi Target Disk Failure

-The impact of failure of a disk in an iscsi target machine will depend on which configuration is used for the target machine; raw disks or zvols.

-For raw disks, this will be just like a normal disk failure in the storage server zpool, but only one of the 20 storage servers would be impacted.
-Once the disk was replaced, the impacted storage server would resilver.
+This will be just like a normal disk failure in the `mako's` zpool, but only one of the 34 `mako` servers would be impacted.
+Once the disk was replaced, the single impacted `mako` zpool would resilver.

-For zvols, we would have a zpool with one disk of redundancy, so loss of a disk would not cause an impact.
-If a second disk in the same raidz1 was lost, the entire zpool would have data loss and the system would have to be reconstructed.
-The storage server zpools on all 20 active servers would still be fine since they would each see this as the loss of one disk.

 ## Maintenance procedures

 ### Active Server Maintenance

-TBD (force flip first)
+TBD (force flip first by exporting the zpool and stopping the heartbeat responder)

 ### Passive Server Maintenance